Left: Jessica Burrows, soloist of Hong Kong Ballet

 Physiotherapist who obtained double Master Degrees, including a Master in Physiotherapy at Leeds Beckett University, the United Kingdom and a Master of Science in Sports Medicine and Health Science at the Chinese University of Hong Kong.

-Pilates teacher of Hong Kong Ballet since 2012.
+Pilates teacher of Hong Kong Ballet from 2012 to 2020.

 Gordon's medical